 Good Reason After Bad

-The great karma and optimism supporting their approach, however, hides an ugly ignorance to the reality of human excellence.
-The excellence so often referenced as the goal of these endeavors, the quality of human excellence defined, assessed, and bound by nature’s rule.
+However, the great karma and optimism supporting their approach hide an ugly ignorance of the reality of human excellence.
+The excellence so often referenced as these endeavors’ goal is the quality of human excellence defined, assessed, and bound by nature’s rule.

-If the goal of the Gates Foundation is to indeed improve human excellence across the board, then our best interpretation of the cause of such excellence must be investigated.
+If the Gates Foundation’s goal is to improve human excellence across the board, then our best interpretation of the cause of such excellence must be investigated.
 There is not enough money in the world to deal with the myriad of undesirable consequences derived from undefined, ignored, or ill-conceived causes, and thus, our best proxy of cause must be established first.

-Mind you, not even the “developed world” is immune to the inhumane consequences from the incompatibility with nature’s law, as I spelled out in a previous article.
+Mind you, not even the “developed world” is immune to the inhumane consequences of the incompatibility with nature’s law, as I spelled out in a previous article.
 Wealth alone does not eliminate the grave manmade inequity of opportunity.
-Instead, it proves to narrow and dumb-down the standard deviation of merit supposedly designed to expand the fractal of human ingenuity and capacity.
+Instead, it proves to narrow and dumb down the standard deviation of merit supposedly designed to expand the fractal of human ingenuity and capacity.

 Hence, only our best and highest normalization of the cause of human excellence can ensure we construe the most effective and renewable investment strategy for underserved communities and thereby supports all of humanity in the most sustainable way possible.

-From the lectures of Nobel Prize winner, Richard Feynman, Bill Gates is known to be a big admirer of, Bill should have taken away the message of how cause determines consequence, and by a phenomenon called entropy cannot be reversed.
-Meaning, from consequence one cannot irrefutably revert to cause.
+From the lectures of Nobel Prize winner Richard Feynman, Bill Gates is known to be a big admirer.
+Bill should have taken away the message of how cause determines consequence, and a phenomenon called entropy cannot be reversed.
+Meaning, from consequence, one cannot irrefutably revert to cause.

-So, the causation of how humanity can live better and longer lives cannot be derived from the consequences of what stops us from living better and longer lives.
+So, how humanity can live better and longer lives cannot be derived from the consequences of what stops us from living better and longer lives.
 Eliminating all the diseases one can encounter does not improve the compatibility with nature our species is dependent on.